coussej/svelte-app-router/README.md

 ## Usage:

-Routes should be specified as on object where each key is a route, and each value is an array containing a component as first element and optionally an data-object as second element.
+Routes should be specified as on object where each key is a route, and each value is an array containing a component as the first element and optionally an object with data for that component as the second element.

 ```html
 <!-- Links.
 These can be here or anywhere else in your app. -->